sdmx-twg/vtl/v2.2/docs/reference_manual/operators/Clause operators/Calculation of a Component/content.rst

 Component level.
 Each Component is calculated through an independent sub-expression.
 It is possible to specify the role of the calculated Component among **measure**, **identifier**, **attribute**, or **viral attribute**, therefore the calc clause can be used also to change the role of a Component when possible.
-The keyword **viral** allows controlling the virality of the calculated Attributes (for the attribute propagation rule see the User Manual).
+The keyword **viral** allows controlling the virality of the calculated Attributes (for the attribute propagation rule see :doc:`/reference_manual/vtl_dl_rulesets/viral_attributes` and the User Manual).
 When the role is omitted, the following rule is applied: if the component exists in the operand Data Set then it maintains its role; if the component does not exist in the operand Data Set then its role is Measure.